NVE/Flood_forecasting/README.md

-Flood_forecasting - Visualizations tool for flood forecasters at NVE
+Flood_forecasting - Visualization tool for flood forecasters at NVE
 ========================================================

 <h2 id="About">